-LAPD Revenge Porn: Officer ordered to stay away from detective
+LAPD Revenge Porn: Officer ordered to stay away from Detective

 Reedy previously denied all wrongdoing through his lawyer, but did not show up to court Tuesday to contest the restraining order.
 His attorney told the judge that Reedy is exercising his 5th Amendment right to remain silent given that a criminal investigation is now underway.

-"We are not admitting anything, nor are we denying anything," said Reedy defense attorney Mike Williams.
+"We are not admitting anything, nor are we denying anything," said Reedy defense attorney Mike Williamson.

 Outside court, Villegas attorney Lisa Bloom called Reedy a "bully."